ameseret/Stat-Tracker/README.md

-# Smart-Betting
+# Stat Tracker

-# General App Idea/Purpose: This app allows sports bettors to keep track of star NBA players stats in the playoffs so that they can make smart bets.
+# General App Idea/Purpose: This app allows a sports statistician to keep track of a players stats.

 # Technologies Used: JavaScript, HTML, CSS, Node.js, Mongoose, Express and EJS.